Hodgkin Lymphoma

 Classical Hodgkin lymphoma (cHL) is characterized by sparse malignant Hodgkin-Reed-Sternberg (HRS) cells comprising only 0.1-10% of the tumor mass, embedded within extensive reactive inflammatory infiltrates.
 This unique biology creates technical challenges for ctDNA detection but yields powerful prognostic information when successful.

 ctDNA testing serves two distinct clinical roles in Hodgkin lymphoma: MRD monitoring after treatment and molecular profiling for genotype-directed therapy selection.
-MRD detection demonstrates 92-97% baseline sensitivity and provides exceptional prognostic stratification, with hazard ratios ranging from 6.9 to 13.2 depending on timepoint.
-The HD21 trial demonstrated that PET-negative but MRD-positive patients have 13.2-fold higher risk of progression, identifying a subset requiring intensified therapy despite favorable imaging.
+MRD detection demonstrates 92-97% baseline sensitivity and provides exceptional prognostic stratification, with hazard ratios ranging from 6.9 to 8.7 depending on timepoint.
+The HD21 trial substudy demonstrated that MRD-positive patients after 2 cycles of therapy have 6.9-fold higher risk of progression compared to MRD-negative patients (4-year PFS: 72.2% vs 95.3%, p < 0.0001).

 Beyond MRD, molecular profiling reveals near-universal 9p24.1 amplification (100% of cases) affecting PD-L1, PD-L2, and JAK2, creating sensitivity to checkpoint inhibitors with 69-72% objective response rates.
 JAK/STAT pathway mutations occur in over 90% of cases, and genomic subtyping identifies two major subtypes (H1: 68%, H2: 32%) with distinct biological characteristics.